Charles River Laboratories International Earnings Call Transcripts

 -

 Q1 2025 revenue declined 2.7% year-over-year but exceeded expectations due to strong DSA performance and improved bookings.
-Operating margin and EPS increased, with cost savings and share repurchases supporting results.
-Guidance for 2025 was modestly raised, and a strategic review is underway.
+Operating margin and EPS increased, supported by cost savings and share repurchases.
+Guidance for 2025 was modestly raised, with ongoing risks from funding cuts and tariffs.

 -